CodingKing456/MedAI/README.md

 MEDAI (To run this use a IDE and bash python server.py in powershell) make sure to install pip install google-genai and python server.py in power-shell before running it.
+Website: https://codingking456.github.io/MedAI.github.io/
 -------
 **WARNING: DO NOT CONSIDER THIS AI'S OUTPUT AS A CONFIRMED DIAGNOSIS.
 PLEASE CONSULT A QUALIFIED MEDICAL PROFESSIONAL FOR PROPER DIAGNOSIS AND TREATMENT.
 THIS APPLICATION IS INTENDED ONLY AS A REFERENCE TOOL FOR DOCTORS, MEDICAL PROFESSIONALS, OR PATIENTS.
 -------------------------------